ILIOTIBIAL BAND SYNDROME (IT Band) | Try Vancouver Chiropractor | Dr. Michael Horowitz

 Iliotibial band syndrome is inflammation of the Iliotibial band on the outside of the knee as it rubs against the outside of the knee joint.
 Symptoms may not occur immediately during activity, but may intensify over time, especially as the foot strikes the ground.
 Pain may also be present below the knee, where the ITB actually attaches to the tibia.

-ITBS is one of the leading causes of lateral knee & leg pain in runners.
+Iliotibial band syndrome often refered to as ITBS is one of the leading causes of lateral knee & leg pain in runners.
 The iliotibial band is a superficial thickening of tissue on the outside of the thigh, extending from the outside of the pelvis, over the hip and knee, and inserting just below the knee.
-The band is crucial to stabilizing the knee during running, moving from behind the femur to the front while walking.
-The continual rubbing of the band over the lateral femoral epicondyle, combined with the repeated flexion and extension of the knee during running may cause the area to become inflamed.
+The band is crucial for stabilizing the knee during running and moving from behind the femur to the front while walking.
+Continual rubbing of the band over the lateral femoral epicondyle, combined with the repeated flexion and extension of the knee during running may cause the area to become inflamed.

-ITBS can also occur where the IT band connects to the hip, though this is less likely as a sports injury.
-It commonly occurs during pregnancy, as the connective tissues loosen and the woman gains weight -- each process adding more pressure.
+ITBS can also occur during pregnancy, as the connective tissues loosen as woman gain weight progressively adding more pressure.
 ITBS at the hip also commonly affects the elderly.
-ITBS at the hip is studied less; few treatments are generally known.

 Call 604-733-7744, we can help!